 The Lufttransport group's head office is in Tromsø, and secondary bases are located across the country.
-All operations are executed in Norway including Svalbard, some missions will however cross surrounding borders (Finland, Sweden, Greenland, Faroe Islands, Great Britain and Russia) to be accomplished.
+All operations are executed in Norway including Svalbard and the Norwegian Continental Shelf, some missions might however cross surrounding borders (Finland, Sweden and Greenland) to be accomplished.